 The three-year MBA/MALD dual degree program between the Fletcher School at Tufts University and the Tuck School of Business is also designed to prepare students for careers that combine international relations and business management.
 The program is particularly appropriate for students who are seeking management positions within international corporations, financial institutions, economic and development institutions and government agencies.
 The need is clear for individuals in these positions to have a sophisticated understanding of both international affairs and management issues.
 Note: Tuck also has an exchange program with the Fletcher School (see Exchange Programs).

 The MBA/MELP dual degree with nearby Vermont Law School enables students to earn the two degrees concurrently.
 Climate change, wildlife protection, and alternative energy are just a few of the critical issues facing the world today.
 Vermont Law School and its Master of Environmental Law and Policy program are leading the movement to address these issues.
-The Master of Environmental Law and Policy program gives students a comprehensive knowledge of the policies and laws shaping the solutions to these problems and prepare graduates for leadership positions in the public and private sectors.
+The Master of Environmental Law and Policy program gives students a comprehensive knowledge of the policies and laws shaping the solutions to these problems and prepares graduates for leadership positions in the public and private sectors.
 Experiential learning opportunities with state and federal agencies, advocacy groups, and international organizations ensure that MELP graduates are prepared for real-world situations the first day on the job.

 The MBA/MPA and MBA/MPA/ID (Master in Public Administration in International Development) dual degrees between the John F. Kennedy School of Government at Harvard University and the Tuck School of Business is designed to enhance the knowledge and skills of established professionals seeking further leadership responsibilities in the public, nonprofit, and private sectors, and to prepare the next generation of leaders in international development.
 Dual degree candidates must complete the entire Tuck core curriculum as well as three semesters at the Kennedy School.